Nitin-singh03/AgroGuide/README.md

 Dashboard & Communication:
 Each user role has a dedicated dashboard.
 The integrated messaging system allows for real-time communication and dispute resolution.

-Contributing
+## Contributing
 Contributions are welcome!
 Follow these steps to contribute:

 Fork the Repository.

 Create a New Branch:

-bash
-Copy
-Edit
 git checkout -b feature/YourFeature

 Commit Your Changes:

-bash
-Copy
-Edit
 git commit -m "Add some feature"
 Push to Your Branch:

-bash
-Copy
-Edit
 git push origin feature/YourFeature
 Open a Pull Request describing your changes.

 Please adhere to the existing code style and project structure.

 ## Contact
 For questions or further information, please contact:

 Nitin Singh